 |---|---|---|

-Our 11 million direct registrations align with public ICANN registry reports, which place .xyz at approximately 10-12 million active second-level domains.
-The 34 million subdomains represent a 3.07x multiplier — lower than .com's typical ratio (roughly 4-5x) but substantially higher than parked-heavy TLDs, where subdomains are rare.
-Subdomains mean someone configured DNS records, which means someone is running something.
+Our 13.3 million direct registrations align with public ICANN registry reports, which place .xyz at roughly 12-13 million active second-level domains.
+The 37.6 million subdomains represent a 2.82x multiplier — substantially higher than parked-heavy TLDs, where subdomains are rare.
+Subdomains mean someone configured DNS records, which means someone, at some point, was running something.
+As the Methodology and the resolution section make clear, "at some point" is doing real work in that sentence: a large share of these names no longer answer in DNS.

 The Scorecard: The New gTLD Landscape